mikebway/k8s-istio-poc/docs/README.md

 ## Objective

-Demonstrate how Istio can be deployed on top of Minikube to manage path routing for a trivial two service web application.
+Demonstrate how Istio can be deployed on top of Minikube to:

+1. Manage path routing for a trivial two service web application
+2. Demonstrate the configuration of the Istio ingress gateway to utilize an [Envoy external authorization filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter) to evaluate requests and modify both request and response headers.

 Login and logout is crudely illustrated by the creation and removal of a session cookie containing the username.
 This is clearly not a secure pattern; do not use it for anything more than demonstration purposes.